Welcome to today's edition of the Rush 24-7 podcast.

 Why don't they?

-And they can make up their minds, they can change their minds as often as they want before they officially declare.
+They can change their minds as often as they want before they officially declare.

-And I guarantee you the Clintons are out there, we had a caller yesterday.
+And I guarantee you, the Clintons are out there.

-Can't understand what's happened to the Clintons.
+Can't understand what's happening to the Clintons.

 The old 1990s Clintons would have buried this guy with all kinds of untrue innuendo or who knows what else long ago.